YaoGroup/DIFFICE_jax/paper.md

 viscosity and enhance the training to capture both the local and global profile of viscosity with high accuracy over large spatial domain.

-Fourth, PINN training with observed data could often cheat as the observed data always contains error and noise.
-Here, cheating refers to the case where the networks overfit the data provided in the training at the cost of generating larger error somewhere else, which leads to a small training loss but a large validation error.
-A basic way to resolve this issue is to randomly re-sample both data points and the collocation points every certain iteration during the training.
-This, to certain extents, can reduce the chance of cheating to occur.
-Here, collocation points refer to the points used to compute equation residue.
-Moreover, a better way to prevent cheating, which can also enahnce training efficiency, is to re-samping the data and collocation points with higher concentration at the position where the spatial profile of the network error with data or the equation residue is larger.
-This residual-based resampling scheme is embedded in `pinnIceShelf` as a default training option.
+Fourth, PINN training with observed data can often result in cheating due to errors and noise in the data.
+Here, cheating refers to the situation where the network overfits the training data, leading to a small training loss but a large validation error elsewhere.
+A basic way to mitigate this issue is to randomly re-sample both data points and collocation points at regular intervals during training.
+This can reduce the likelihood of overfitting.
+Collocation points refer to the points used to compute the equation residue.
+Additionally, a more effective approach to prevent overfitting and enhance training efficiency is to re-sample data and collocation points with higher concentration in areas where the spatial profile of the network error or equation residue is larger.
+This residual-based resampling scheme is embedded in the `pinnIceShelf` package as a default training setting.

 Fifth, large ice shelves, such as Ross, contains local structural provinces，causing the physical quantities there with dense local variations.
 These local variation are difficult